 Jerry Garcia designed it.

-In his last few years, Jerry Garcia (1942-1995), the singer, songwriter and lead guitarist for the Grateful Dead, took to designing ties.
+In his last few years, Jerry Garcia (1942-1995), lead singer, guitarist and principal songwriter for the Grateful Dead, took to designing ties.
 The first were produced in 1993; they are still sold today.

 Hello!
 I’ve got your Girl Scout cookies!